Scutellaria Decoction (Huang Qin Tang)

 Huang Qin Tang was traditionally used for gastrointestinal distress and detoxifying the intestines when resulting in burning crampy diarrhea with a strong odor.
-However it was not assumed that this diarrhea was due to an infection in the intestines, rather a toxicity issue in another location (in the “Shao Yang pivot” but that’s a whole long story).

 The Yale University new site says: “The formula used in the experiment consists of four herbs, called PHY906, and is based on a herbal recipe called Huang Qin Tang, used historically to treat nausea, vomiting and diarrhea.”

 黃苓 baical skullcap root, Scutellaria baicalensis Georgi (skullcap), scutellaria, scute Radix Scutellariae Baicalensis [